dongyyy/RecyclerViewCardViewLab/README.md

 # RecyclerViewCardViewLab

-The Way to use RecyclerView and CardView in android studio
+The way to use RecyclerView and CardView in Android Studio